Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 What is gum recession?

-Gum recession is a that happens when your gum tissue is pulled away from the teeth, leaving your teeth exposed.
+Gum recession is a gum disease that happens when your gum tissue is pulled away from the teeth, leaving your teeth exposed.
 Gum recession makes your teeth more vulnerable to cavities and can cause an ache while brushing or eating.
-Gum recession can be mild, moderate, or severe, affecting one or several teeth.
+Gum recession can be mild, moderate, or severe, affecting one tooth or several teeth.

 Who does gum recession affect?